unfoldedcircle/core-api/doc/entities/entity_remote.md

 |                   | delay      | Number       | Optional: delay in milliseconds between commands.                                            |
 |                   | hold       | Number       | Optional: time in milliseconds before each command is released.                              |

-- A command may not include whitespace characters.
+- A command name may not include whitespace characters.
-- The maximum length of a command name is 30 characters.
+- The maximum length of a command name is 20 characters.
 - A command name may not be any of the defined `cmd_id`: on, off, toggle, send_cmd, send_cmd_sequence
 - If no `delay` parameter is included, the integration driver has to choose an appropriate delay based on the controlled device.